|

 Dr. Bill

-In a message dated 6/15/2005 9:35:16 PM Pacific Daylight Time, a student writes:
+In a message dated 6/15/2005 9:35:16 PM Pacific Daylight Time, a

 Funny story: During my 1st ASL class I was waiting tables as a restaurant where we had to ask if the customers would like dessert.
 I had a table where the two customers were deaf.
 I thought I could use some of my new sign language so I made two small d hands and pulled them quite a bit apart a few times.
 The woman signed yes so I promptly came out with a dessert menu.
 She then began laughing.
 She took a piece of paper and wrote dessert and showed me the proper way to sign it with the two d's coming together a few times and close to each other.
 She then wrote divorce and showed the sign I had made.
 I was so embarrassed to realize I had asked if she wanted a divorce.
 Of course, she had signed,Yes.

-In a message dated 6/19/2005 5:42:41 PM Pacific Daylight Time, redtalismn@_____ writes:
+In a message dated 6/19/2005 5:42:41 PM Pacific Daylight Time,

 Sue,

-I'm sure we both know what she meant was, "If you hear or see me saying something but you don't understand the words, let me know so I can repeat."
+I'm sure we both know what she meant was, "If you hear or see me

+If we changed the word in her sentence from "correctly" to "clearly" then perhaps her sentence would have made more sense.
+But, still, what she did say was silly.
+Your story reminds me of an incident from my youth.
 I remember in third grade during a particularly noisy class session I looked up to see my teacher saying something.
 Being a curious and careful little wanker I went up to the front of the class to ask her what she was saying.
 She waived me to the side.
 I noticed a few other students had come to the front as well.

-Soon the class became quite as the bulk of the students noticed the handful of students standing at the front of the room.
+Soon the class became quite as the bulk of the students noticed the

-The teacher repeated herself in a now quiet classroom, "I recently said, 'If you can hear me, come to the front of the room.'"
+The teacher repeated herself in a now quiet classroom, "I recently said,

-She then proceeded to reward with candy and privileges those of us who "heard" her.
+She then proceeded to reward with candy and privileges those of us who

 I've been hyper visually attentive ever since.